bambooforest/IntroDataScience_Spring_2022/3_data/README.md

     temperature (e.g., Celsius or Fahrenheit) in which a different of 10 degrees has the same meaning anywhere on the scale
--   **Ratio** – a scale of measurement that includes rank (ordinal), distancce between points on the scale (interval) and additionally information about the value of true zero, where zero means the complete absence of the property under measurement, e.g., how many [cervelat](https://en.wikipedia.org/wiki/Cervelat) can you eat per
+-   **Ratio** – a scale of measurement that includes rank (ordinal), distance between points on the scale (interval) and additionally information about the value of true zero, where zero means the complete absence of the property under measurement, e.g., how many [cervelat](https://en.wikipedia.org/wiki/Cervelat) can you eat per